By Ian Wilson (Rated PG)

 “Tonight we hunt,” said Fang, showing the jagged teeth that gave him his name.

-We all stripped off our clothing and waited for the moon to rise.
-As soon as the rays touched our skin, we changed.
+Stripping off our clothing, we stood naked in the clearing, waiting patiently for the moon to rise.
+The moment the rays touched our skin, we changed.
 Wolfish hair replaced bare human skin.
 We went down on all fours as claws supplanted nails.
-We howled into the star-studded sky, repeating the ritual that our ancestors had practiced since the days when Vikings ruled the seas.
+We howled into the star-studded sky, continuing the ritual that our forefathers had practiced since the days when Vikings ruled the seas.
 We were wolves.

-Into the dark forest we went in search of our next kill.
-I picked up the scent first.
-A herd of elk roamed just over the next hill.
-I gestured to Hoarfrost.
-He sniffed the wind, and we led the pack over the hill.
+Into the black, wooded mountains we went in search of game.
+I picked up the scent first; a herd of elk roamed just over the next hill.
+I made a low grunt, signalling Hoarfrost.
+He paused, sniffing the wind.
+Barking softly, he led the pack over the hill to our next meal.
 The elk didn’t know what hit them.
-We singled out one from the herd, and surrounded it.
-The bulls tried to stop us, but we out maneuvered them.
+We singled out the oldest and slowest from the herd, and surrounded it, narrowly avoiding his deadly antlers.
 Hoarfrost let me make the kill.
-The feast was delicious.

 As soon as the sun arose the next morning we awakened to human bodies and full stomachs.
-We put our clothes back on and prepared to hit the road again.
+Putting on our clothes again, we prepared to hit the road.

 “Hey Walter!” said Hoarfrost.